 Dr. Biology: It reiterates the fact that it's not always that we're changing the answers or what we know.
 We're just getting better tools to understand better what we have in front of us.

 Bruce: That's right.
-Sometime we do change the answers because we have better equipment to ask the questions more finely.
+Sometimes we do change the answers because we have better equipment to ask the questions more finely.
 Of course, in science, everything is the best knowledge we've got at that time.
 Best answers we have available.
 Sometimes, we can get better answers either by theoretical of answers., people understood things better, or sometimes just the equipment.
 It gets better.

 Back in Galileo's time, he could see a certain amount with his telescopes but now we've got the Hubble, and our answers are more precise.
 We could do more stuff.

 Dr. Biology: We were just talking about microscopes as well.
 Robert Hook and Anton Van Leeuwenhuek.
-It was interesting because because that's a fun story in itself.
+It was interesting because that's a fun story in itself.
 You could see then, you could see cells, but you couldn't see inside cells.
 Now, we've got new, you can get into the organelles.
 Within the organelles, you can get into the DNA, and it goes on and on.
 All with better instruments.

 Bruce: I should just interject this here for a second.
 We were talking about mosquitoes, and amber, and the whole "Jurassic Park" thing.
 That actually happened in a certain sense.
-But now, I'm talking about a shale fossil, fossil in rock.
+But now, I'm talking about a shale fossil, a fossil in rock.

 That was a friend of mine.
 Dale Greenwalt, who works at the Smithsonian, was looking at shales about the same age as I'm looking at in British Columbia, a little bit younger.
 In Montana, he found mosquitoes there.
 Those shales are, I believe, about 47 million years old.